San Diego Supercomputer Center

 C-Crete Technologies is a pioneering company specializing in the development and commercialization of innovative materials and technologies.
 They focus on driving advancements in energy, environment, materials, construction, and infrastructure sectors.
 By integrating expertise in materials science, nanotechnology, multiscale computations, and predictive analytics, C-Crete is creating next-generation solutions for a low-carbon, energy-efficient world.
 Their flagship innovation is a nanoengineered cement that significantly reduces CO2 emissions and transforms abundant, non-carbonate rocks into cementitious binders, offering substantial energy savings, affordability, and flexibility, while maintaining high performance and user comfort.

-Intentionet is a developer of management software that specializes in analyzing network configurations to identify and rectify errors.
-The company's software automates the testing of changes within both on-premises and cloud-based networks, proactively addressing potential issues that could lead to outages or security breaches.
-By providing clients with enhanced visibility into their network's security posture and connectivity, Intentionet facilitates rapid deployment and ongoing maintenance of network systems without the risk of service interruptions or compliance violations.
+Intentionet is a developer of management software that focuses on enhancing network reliability and security.
+The company specializes in analyzing network configurations to identify errors and automate change testing for both on-premises and cloud-based environments.
+By proactively addressing potential issues that could lead to outages or security breaches, Intentionet’s software provides clients with improved visibility into their network's security posture and connectivity matrix.
+This approach allows organizations to deploy and maintain their networks with confidence, minimizing the risks associated with operational disruptions and compliance violations.

 Smart Walls produces deployable walls for flood protection of critical infrastructure such as hospitals, utilities, and airports.
 They fit within the existing landscape and do not obstruct the existing views or significantly impede the use of the surrounding area.
 They provide structural walls with telescopic technology to reduce excavation needs.